rhyslwells/Data-Archive/content/standardised/Feature Engineering.md

 Example:
 Predicting house prices.
 Raw features might be square footage, number of bedrooms, and location.
 Feature engineering could involve: Combining square footage and bedrooms into a "living space" feature.

+**Example**:
+- Decompose datetime information into separate features for date and time to capture their respective predictive powers.